jsaless/golang-api/readme.md

 func getAlbumByID(c *gin.Context) {
     id := c.Param("id")

-    // Loop over the list of albums, looking for
-    // an album whose ID value matches the parameter. for _, a := range albums {
+    for _, a := range albums {
         if a.ID == id {
             c.IndentedJSON(http.StatusOK, a)